Skip to content

 What to Expect When Coming to Campus

-LAST UPDATED: 4/27/23
+LAST UPDATED: 7/24/23

 As we welcome participants to the Harvard Law School campus, we want to assure you that the health, safety, and well-being of our participants and community remains our top priority.
-We are closely monitoring health and safety protocols as provided by the U.S. Centers for Disease Control and Prevention, the State of Massachusetts, and Harvard University, and we will continue to make adjustments as the public health situation changes.
+We closely monitor health and safety protocols as provided by the U.S. Centers for Disease Control and Prevention, the State of Massachusetts, and Harvard University, and we will continue to make adjustments as the public health situation changes.

 Please bookmark this page, which provides the latest details you need in preparing to come to campus and staying on campus.
-It is important to note that all HLS Executive Education participants are required to be fully vaccinated against COVID-19 prior to coming to campus.

 If you are enrolled in an in-person program, please watch your inbox for important emails from the HLS Executive Education program team.